101 Things To Do With Children On Holiday Break

 My payoff: My husband and I continue to do all of our own painting.
 Two summers ago we painted my granddaughter Mackenzie’s bedroom orange and grandson AJ’s room gray with a dark blue “English D” on the wall for the Detroit Tigers.
 We allowed them to “slap” on paint with us just as my mom did many years ago.
 For them the moments were magical, the finished project delightful.

-I do encourage all parents to give their children chores and special projects to do during their vacation time.
+I do encourage parents to give their children chores and special projects to do during their vacation time.
 Not only will it save you time, it will give them an opportunity to do good and honorable work.

 However the following tips are mostly fun.
 It is called a “break” after all.
 Inviting friends and neighbors to join you will double the fun!